30 October 2018

 Despite a thin storyline, the film is warm and engaging.
 There’s some humour in the way the letters are written, and there’s some good cultural contrasts depicting New York and London as they were in the 1950s and 1960s.
 Rationing was still in place in the UK for some years after the end of World War II, and we see the delight of the bookshop staff on receiving food parcels sent by Helene.

-The UK rating is U, the US rating PG, probably because there’s quite a bit of smoking shown, culturally appropriate for the era in both the UK and US.
-I don’t think there’s anything else that could possibly cause the censors to complain; no bad language, no intimacy, no violence, no hint of anything less than full (and often quite formal) clothing.
+The UK rating is U, the US rating PG, probably because there’s quite a bit of smoking shown, which was culturally appropriate for the era in both the UK and US.
+I don’t think there’s anything else that could possibly cause the censors to complain.
+There's no bad language, no intimacy, no violence, no hint of anything less than full (and often quite formal) clothing.

 It’s hardly likely to be of interest to children or even teenagers, however, unless they, too, love the feel of out-of-print classic books and don't mind a story based around the correspondence of two adults in the middle of last century.